silnrsi/smith/README.md

 The Docker file has the following terminal targets which can be selected with the `--target` option:
   `build-agent`:
-    Stops the dockerfile just before it addes packages to support interactive use, suitable for non-interactive environments such as CI.
+    Stops the dockerfile just before it adds packages to support interactive use, suitable for non-interactive environments such as CI.
   `interactive`: (default)
      This will install a `builder` user who has pasword-less sudo, and the